catalyst/moodle-mod_scormremote/README.md

 ## Credits

-This development of this plugin was sponsored by Early Childhood Australia
+This development of this plugin was sponsored by [Early Childhood Australia](http://www.earlychildhoodaustralia.org.au/).

 http://www.earlychildhoodaustralia.org.au/